YHK-UEPlugins-Public/018_UEGaussianSplatting_Public/README.md

 ![image-20231103225141818](README/00_Res/01_Images/image-20231103225141818.png)

-### 4.If the frame rate is too low, can appropriately change the "PointSize" in the "UEGS" Actor from the default 9 to a lower value (such as 5, Note: that lowering this value will result in a loss of clarity).
+### 4. If the frame rate is too low, can appropriately change the "PointSize" in the "UEGS" Actor from the default 9 to a lower value (such as 5, Note: that lowering this value will result in a loss of clarity).

 ![image-20231103225602917](README/00_Res/01_Images/image-20231103225602917.png)

 ### 5. When the number of  ".ply" asset points is too large, if the display error is caused by the insufficient points budget, can change the "SortUEGaussianSplattingPoints" property from the default 1 to 5 or 10 in "`Project Settings -> UEGaussianSplatting`", which can avoid the display problem caused by the insufficient points budget.